augustsaintfreytag/stalker-cooker-overhaul/README.md

 | Tags        | Technological item, high quality, high-tier field cooking equipment                                 |
 | Item        | `fieldcooker` (existing)                                                                            |

+## Roadmap

+-   Check no-fuel requirements for disposable gas cooker (consider matches)
+-   Distribute items with traders, reenable the `wood_stove` item
+-   Distribute items as loot, reenable the `wood_stove` item
+-   Update PDA entries for all items

 ## License

 This mod was created by Saint for free use by the STALKER modding community with basic attribution under the MIT license.
 This mod may be distributed with mod packs.